wormhole-foundation/wormhole-examples/pyth_relay/Design.md

 <p>
 The log level can be controlled by the LOG_LEVEL environment variable, where info is the default.
 The valid values are debug, info, warn, and error.

+# External Dependencies

+The relayer connects to Terra, so it therefore has the following dependencies

+1. A Pyth to Wormhole publisher
+2. A highly reliable connection to a local Terra node via Wormhole
+3. A unique Terra Wallet per instance of pyth_relayer
+4. A Wormhole spy guardian process running that the pyth_relayer can subscribe to for Pyth messages

+Note that for performance reasons, pyth_relayer manages the Terra wallet sequence number locally.
+If it does not do so, it will get wallet sequence number errors if it publishes faster than the Terra node can handle it.
+For this to work, the relayer should be connected to a local Terra node, to minimize the possible paths the published message could take, and maintain sequence number ordering.

+# High Availability

+If high availability is a goal, then two completely seperate instances of pyth_relay should be run.
+They should run on completely separate hardware, using separate Terra connections and wallets.
+Additionally, they should connect to separate instances of the spy_guardian.
+They will both be publishing messages to the Pyth Terra contract, which will simply drop the duplicates.

 # Design Details

 The relayer code is divided into separate source files, based on functionality.
 The main entry point is index.ts.
 It invokes code in the other files as follows.